 Now retired, after 45 years of working as a practitioner of (mental) healthcare and advisor on strategic use of data and data analysis, I have the opportunity to focus fully on my greatest passion: the study of biology, more specific taxonomy.

 Born (1954) and raised in the city of Rotterdam, a son of a shipyards labourer, I grew up in a rural area of a city rebuilding from the Second World War.
 After finishing high school I spent best part of two years in National Service, a useful experience to improve survival and marksman skills.
-Shortly after this I became officer of social service for the city of Rotterdam, where I had several duties from reactivating the unemployed to social work for homeless, addicted and people with mental disabilities.
-During the first years I completed a study as social worker at the Social Academy (Stichting Haarlem).
-AfterwardsI did a six-year training for yoga-teacher; obtained a masters degree in acupuncture and followed courses psychopathology (Catholic University Nijmegen – KUN) and statistics (Erasmus University Rotterdam – EUR).
+Shortly after this I became officer of social service for the city of Rotterdam, where I had several duties from reactivating the unemployed, social work for homeless, addicted and people with mental disabilities to implementing the local burial and cremation act.
+During the first years I completed a study as social worker at the Social Academy.
+Afterwards I did a six-year training for yoga-teacher; obtained a masters degree in acupuncture and followed courses psychopathology (Catholic University Nijmegen – KUN) and statistics (Erasmus University Rotterdam – EUR).

 After eighteen years of fieldwork I was employed for years as a researcher (social studies) and ten+ years as a consultant.
 Mostly asked to advice in matters of reintegrating unemployed; building of multidisciplinary (semi) governmental teams for marginalized groups in society (psychiatric patients, disabled, elderly people) and evaluating local management of social matters.
 Being specialized in statistics I was regularly asked to conduct quantitative analysis on systems holding specific client/patient information.
 The last years of my working life; as member of the concernstaff of the local gouvernment of De Ronde Venen, I develloped a program for strategic use of (Big) data and coached trainees on this subject.